The power of Moving Averages as a stock market technical analysis indicator should never be under-estimated.

 How to use Moving Averages to signal BUY and SELL opportunities?

 Here we are using 3 Moving averages you could use 2, however, 2 is the minimum.
 You can set different moving average timeframes, common ones are :

 10:20:50:200 day MA’s

 If you are trading more on a short-term use the lower Moving Averages.
 If you buy and hold a stock for 6 months or more, use longer averages.

 As you can see, when the MA’s cross this is the pivotal point that signals a change in trend.

-Of course, you can back test the moving averages to see if they work on a previous timeline (by scrolling backwards in the chart).
+Of course, you can backtest the moving averages to see if they work on a previous timeline (by scrolling backward in the chart).
 Use them as a minimum indicator to help you envisage when a stock is going to move in your favor, or move against you.

 Moving averages are an excellent indicator as they are based on price, and price as we know is the most important of all indicators.

 Moving Averages are the core and most fundamental element of Technical Stock Chart Analysis.
 Using one MA is good using 3 a lot better.

 Focus on the moving average lines crossing each other and the price crossing up or down through the moving average lines.